slevin222/sgt-php/README.md

 #Student Grade Table
->SGT is a customer management system demo created with CRUD functinality to Create, Read, Update and Delete a live mySql DataBase.
+>SGT is a content management system demo created with CRUD functinality to Create, Read, Update and Delete a live mySql DataBase.

+##Live Link <a href="http://sgt.shawndlevin.com>.

 ##Technologies Used